arvi-refacto/kafka/README.md

 ```

 ### Running a particular unit/integration test with log4j output
-By default, there will be only small number of logs output while testing.
+By default, there will be only a small number of logs output while testing.
 You can adjust it by changing the `log4j2.yaml` file in the module's `src/test/resources` directory.

-For example, if you want to see more logs for clients project tests, you can modify [the line](https://github.com/apache/kafka/blob/trunk/clients/src/test/resources/log4j2.yaml#L35) in `clients/src/test/resources/log4j2.yaml`
+For example, if you want to see more logs for client project tests, you can modify [the line](https://github.com/apache/kafka/blob/trunk/clients/src/test/resources/log4j2.yaml#L35) in `clients/src/test/resources/log4j2.yaml`
 to `level: INFO` and then run:

 ```bash